 Reporting Allegations of Mistreatment, Discrimination or Harassment

-To adhere to requirements for reporting instances of student mistreatment, HMS has adopted two formal reporting mechanisms: 1) through course and clerkship evaluations and 2) through direct communication to the Dean for Medical Education.
+For all other allegations: HMS has adopted two formal reporting mechanisms: 1) through course and clerkship evaluations; and 2) through direct communication to the Dean for Medical Education.

 Course and Clerkship Evaluations